Head (film): Legacy

 A decade earlier, in his commentary for the television series episode "Fairy Tale", Nesmith called the film the "murder" of the Monkees, an intentional move by Schneider and Rafelson, who had their eyes on bigger goals and felt that the Monkees project was holding them back.
 Tork echoed a similar statement during the Monkees' 2001 interview on the VH-1 series Behind the Music.
 In 2001, Davy Jones said the Monkees should never have made the movie.
+In the 2005 book The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation, Jones said of the film, "I was proud to be involved with such good people as Bob Rafelson and Jack Nicholson.
+If I were making a movie, that wouldn't be the movie I would make, but there's only a certain amount of things you can do with a group of four."
+Tork said he believed the film was a reflection of Rafelson's "low view of life", but also stated, "It was great to break loose.
+There's some awfully funny stuff in it, some brilliant scenes.
+The movie is not pure bad by any stretch.
+It's just that finally the point of it is pretty grim.
+'Nobody gets out of here alive' is the point of the movie."

 For all of the negative remarks, there have been positive comments, showing Dolenz, whether knowingly or unknowingly, as a fashion trendsetter.
 In Straight Outta Cullompton, author Adam Foley wrote more glowingly, "Julian [Hewings]: 'I was watching Head, The Monkees film, and there's a bit at the beginning when Micky Dolenz falls from Golden Gate Bridge and he's got a pair of slightly flared boot cut jean cords on with a pair of (Adidas) Gazelles, probably the first ones that ever came out and this stripy t-shirt and I thought "Wow, that's what I remember when I was a kid – that's what everyone used to wear when they went to school."
 I just thought "Wow.
 Yeah.
 That's really speaking to me there and I got the others together" and went "Have a look at this, we're going to go out and find these clothes and that's what we're going to wear".
 The look came first before the music'".

 On November 19, 2014, the film was screened in the United Kingdom for the first time outside London as part of the Leeds International Film Festival.
 It was introduced by Peter Mills of Leeds Beckett University, author of a book about the Monkees.

 The NorthEast ComicCon & Collectibles Extravaganza hosted a 50th anniversary screening of the film at the Regent Theatre (Arlington, Massachusetts), on July 6, 2018.
-A portion of that screening benefited the Cystic Dreams Fund a 501(c)(3) non-profit organization and Dolenz conducted a lengthy question and answer before introducing the film.
+A portion of that screening benefited the Cystic Dreams Fund a 501(c)(3) non-profit organization.
+Dolenz conducted a lengthy question and answer before introducing the film.